• About

 Tags

-Eiffel Tower, Paris, Scoliosis, scoliosis surgery, surgery
+Eiffel Tower, Paris, Scoliosis, scoliosis surgery, spine, surgery

 Also subtitled – How I swallowed an Eiffel Tower.